yishianmichelletan-hue/SVA-GDF-1/README.md

 - **DUE: Lab 2**

-## Week 7 10/20 - Level, Environment and UI Design
+## Week 7 10/20 - Level, Environment and UI Design - Playtesting
+- **IN CLASS PLAYTEST - HAVE A GAME TO PLAY!**

 - Sound
 - Lighting